Bonds vs Fixed Deposits

 Another important point is that not all bonds can be pledged as collateral for loans against securities.

-Bonds vs FDs: Tax-saving and exemption features
+FD vs Bonds: Tax-saving and exemption features

 Specific bonds and FDs offer tax-saving and exemption features.
 But first, let’s understand the difference between tax saving and tax exemption.